wordpress-mobile/test-cases/test-cases/gutenberg/buttons.md

 -   Choose a theme color from the **palette* (among the predefined ones)
 -   Save the post
 -   Open the same post on mobile app
--   Expect `Button` with gray background color and white text color
+-   Expect `Button` with selected background color and selected text color

 --------------------------------------------------------------------------------